Parii-10/World-Tracker/README.md

 PROJECT DESCRIPTION:
 This project uses PostgreSQL database to store and retrieve data even after refereshing your file.

-Here, we took the help of ejs(Extended Javascript), Node.js, Rest API and PostgreSQL.
+Here, we took the help of ejs(Embedded Javascript), Node.js, Rest API and PostgreSQL.